IuliiaKonovalova/school_app/README.md

   ![Registration page header](documentation/features/register_page/signup_page_login.png)

-Under the forms's header, there are the following fields:
+Under the form's header, there are the following fields:

   ![Registration page fields](documentation/features/register_page/signup_page_fields.png)

-These fields are are required for the user to be filled out.
+These fields are required for the user to be filled out.
 - Email address (to let sales managers and bosses contact the user)
 - Username (to let the user have a personal profile)
 - First name (to let the user have a personal profile)
 - Last name (to let the user have a personal profile)
 - Phone number (to let sales managers and bosses contact the user)
-- Password (to let the user login)
+- Password (to let the user log in)
-- Password confirmation (to let the user login)
+- Password confirmation (to let the user log in)

-If the user typed a wrong email address, the email field will be highlighted.
+If the user types the wrong email address, the email field will be highlighted.

   ![Registration page email field](documentation/features/register_page/signup_page_error_email.png)

-If the user left an empty field, the field will be highlighted.
+If the user leaves an empty field, the field will be highlighted.

   ![Registration page empty field](documentation/features/register_page/signup_page_error_empty_field.png)